artemisac/artemis-packet-api/README.md

 always subject to a variety of issues related to packets and reflections.
 So we engineered a new packet api which would not require a single reflection call in the handling process.
 This would noticeably improve performance and would extremely facilitate the process.

+### Status
+Near completed.
+The following needs to be done:
+- Finish all NMS injectors
+- Finish all packet wrappers, especially outbound
+- Handle SetProtocol packet properly
+- Add API to add external calls, similar to bukkit
+- Document everything
+- Finish ChannelInjector hook to make sure it hooks before the correct pipeline handler
+- Add some protection and timeout packet exploits
+- Add some useful commands

 ### Credits
 I'd like to credit 2-3 authors which's work made this possible.